top of page

 By Laurent Le Bosse

 When you have stiff ankles, tight hips, or a movement restriction, your body will find a way to keep moving.
-That “plan B” is called compensation—and it works for a while, but over time it can create new mechanical problems, aches, or even injuries.
+That “plan B” is called compensation.
+It works for a while, but over time, it can create new mechanical problems, aches, or even injuries.

 This article explains why compensation happens, how it affects squatting, and whether it’s “wrong” to squat with your feet wide and turned out.
 We’ll finish with practical exercise fixes and stance recommendations you can apply today.